Will Rogers State Historic Park

 Will Rogers State Historic Park is a California State Historic Park in the Santa Monica Mountains, in the Pacific Palisades area of Los Angeles.
 The 186 acre park was established in 1944 to preserve the estate of American humorist Will Rogers, including his ranch and the surrounding countryside.
 The ranch house was listed on the National Register of Historic Places in 1971.
-The ranch house and other structures were destroyed in the 2025 Palisades Wildfire.
+The ranch house, main stables, and other side structures were destroyed in the 2025 Palisades Wildfire, although the original garage/visitor center, smaller outbuildings, and several dozen smaller art and personal artifacts were saved from the inferno.

 Geography

 Rogers built his ranch, where he lived with his wife Betty and their three children, Will Jr., Mary and James, in what is now the Los Angeles neighborhood of Pacific Palisades, The 31-room ranch house, which included 11 baths and seven fireplaces, was surrounded by a stable, corrals, riding ring, roping arena, golf course, polo field—and riding and hiking trails that gave visitors views of the ranch and the surrounding countryside 186 acres.
 The ranch became a State Park in 1944 after the death of Mrs. Rogers, and the house was listed on the National Register of Historic Places in 1971.